 As the name suggests, it will return the addition of two numbers.

-Now, open our main program file app.py and add the following code.
+Open our main program file, app.py, and add the following code.

 import sys sys.path.append("/Users/krunal/Desktop/code/pyt/database/libs")

-Here, we are appending Python path run-time using the sys.path.append() method and pass the destination path in which we have put our class file add.py.
+Here, we are appending the path runtime using the sys.path.append() method and pass the destination path where we have put our class file add.py.

 Now, we can import the add.py file since now Python interpreter will know where to look for a class file.